 The preliminary submittal drawings are prepared after changes are made from the review of conceptual plans.
 A written response to any comments from the previous review should be submitted.
-One (1) complete set of unbound 24" x 36" or 30" x 42" drawings is required.
-The ARB Staff will preview all submissions and will not present a project to the ARB for Preliminary Review unless the following are completed and have been submitted: PRELIMINARY STAKE OUT: The home shall be staked out on the lot with stakes at least two (2) feet tall marking the corners.
+One (1) complete set of 24" x 36" or 30" x 42" drawings is required.
+The ARB Staff will preview all submissions, and will not present a project to the ARB for Preliminary Review unless the following are completed and have been submitted.

+- 1 PRELIMINARY STAKE OUT: The home shall be staked out on the lot with stakes at least two (2) feet tall, marking the corners.
 A string shall connect all stakes outlining the shape of the home, including decks, stairs, raised planters, and driveway.
-Preliminary stake out must be completed by noon on the Friday prior to the ARB Meeting or the submittal will not be reviewed.

-COMPLETED PRELIMINARY REVIEW FORM: After review, the ARB will either grant Preliminary Approval or provide reasons for the rejection of the submittal, the ARB will normally offer suggestions for improvement.
-If the preliminary drawings are substantially changed either by request of the ARB or the owner, they must be resubmitted and in receipt of Preliminary Approval before proceeding for Final Approval.
+Preliminary stake out must be completed by noon on the Friday prior to the ARB Meeting or the submittal will not be reviewed. - 2 COMPLETED PRELIMINARY REVIEW FORM: After review, the ARB will either grant Preliminary Approval or provide reasons for the rejection of the submittal, and normally will offer suggestions for improvement.
+If the preliminary drawings are substantially changed, either by request of the ARB or desire of the owner, they must be resubmitted and in receipt of

+Preliminary Approval before proceeding for Final Approval.
 A Preliminary Approval is valid for six (6) months from date of approval.
-All necessary forms are provided on the ARB website, www.KiawahARB.com.
+All necessary forms are provided on the ARB website, www.CassiqueARB.com.

-3) SUBMITTAL FEE: This fee is for the review process.
-See the Attachments for the schedule.

-FLOOR PLANS: Plans at 1/4" scale must depict the layout and relationship of interior space for all levels of the proposed building.
+- (3) SUBMITTAL FEE: This fee is for the review process.
+See the Attachments for the schedule. - FLOOR PLANS: Plans at 1/4" scale must depict the layout and relationship of interior space for all levels of the proposed building.
 These plans must show the proposed heated, unheated, screened, and covered square footage calculations as measured from outside face of exterior walls for each level, including steps and mezzanines.
-For area calculations of unheated spaces, measure from the centerline of walls that separate heated and unheated spaces.
-Vaulted space open to below should be calculated at 50% of potential floor space.
-Stair square footage no greater than half of the square footage of the largest floor below it.
-Plans for all proposed floor areas, including garages, basements, or attics, must be submitted.

-(5) EXTERIOR ELEVATIONS: Drawings shall be presented at 1/4" scale representing the view of all exterior sides of the proposed structure.
-Wood, stucco, and/or masonry elements of all exterior walls shall be accurately and fully depicted.
-Gutters and downspouts must be shown if proposed.

-GRADING AND DRAINAGE PLAN: The grading and drainage plan shall be drawn at a scale of 1" = 10' or 1/8" = 1' - 0" with the setbacks.
-These drawings must show the roof plan and ensure that existing trees and vegetation to be preserved are not damaged by fill dirt.
-They must also show the proposed grading and demonstrate that drainage flow does not adversely affect adjoining property or roadside swales.
-The proposed grading plan must also demonstrate that stormwater conveyance within the KICA easement will not be impeded.
-The following information must be included on the plan for ARB and KICA review:
+For area calculations of unheated spaces, measure from the centerline of walls that separate heated and unheated spaces. - (5) EXTERIOR ELEVATIONS: Drawings shall be presented at 1/4" scale representing the view of all exterior sides of the proposed structure.
+Wood, stucco and/or masonry elements of all exterior walls shall be accurately and fully depicted.
+Gutters and down spouts must be shown if proposed. - GRADING AND DRAINAGE PLAN: The grading and drainage plan shall be drawn at a scale of 1" = 10' or 1/8" = 1' 0" with the setbacks.
+These drawings must show the roof plan and that existing trees and vegetation to be preserved are not damaged by fill dirt.
+They must also show the proposed grading and demonstrate that drainage flow does not adversely affect adjoining property, or roadside swales.
+The proposed grading plan must also demonstrate that stormwater conveyance within the Cassique easement will not be impeded.

+The following information must be included on the plan: